-Weighted change in the volume of private credit / GDP over the last 6 years
+Weighted change in the Domestic credit provided by financial sector / GDP

-Score Weighted change in the volume of private credit / GDP over the last 6 years, p.p. -1 For a weighted reduction of more than 3 p.p. [-1;1] For a weighted growth lower than 1,5 p.p. or reduction smaller than 3 p.p.
+Score Weighted change in the Domestic credit provided by financial sector / GDP over the last 6 years, p.p. -1 For a weighted reduction of more than 3 p.p. [-1;1] For a weighted growth lower than 1,5 p.p. or reduction smaller than 3 p.p.
 1 For a weighted growth of more than 1,5 p.p.